 White Amber – The type of Amber that is most often distinguished by the variety of texture and also natural ornamentation is usually of the color white.
 There are about only 2% of all Baltic Ambers which is white in color.
 Amber got the white color because the intense heat of the sun evaporated the volatile materials of the resin making it foam-like.
 White amber was extensively used in ancient times for medicinal purposes and was believed to be particularly beneficial in treating heart ailments.

-Transparent Amber – About 10% Amber is found to be transparent.
-This happened when resin from the ancient trees flowed in shady areas which resulted in the volatile components of resin to evaporate.
+Transparent Amber – About 10% of Amber is found to be transparent.
+This happened when resin from the ancient trees flowed in shady areas which resulted in the volatile components of resin evaporating.
 But evaporation happened so slowly that the amber remained colorless.
 Though there are shades of transparency that can be found in Baltic Ambers ranging from yellowish to dark red in color.

 Whether you want to buy wholesale Baltic Amber jewelry or solo jewelry items you can now shop for Baltic Amber at Gemexi.com at attractive rates.